 Mirror: From my previous house.
 It was in my studioffice and was gold and white.
 I painted it glossy white using this paint.

 Flooring: Nucore Waterproof Flooring.
 It is from Floor & Decor.
-You can read more about it in this post where we put it in my Studioffice.
+You can read more in in this post about how to install LVP.
 It is $2.59 a square foot. $49.57 a box that covers 19.14 square feet.

 Wall Planks: 1/4″ sub-flooring cut into planks at Lowes.
 Tutorial post on this coming soon.